-Clichés, glib answers, and quick solutions are shared all too often with those who are struggling to forgive.
+Clichés, glib answers, and quick solutions are shared all too often with those who are struggling to forgive or embrace forgiveness.
 We know Jesus calls us to forgive, but it can be hard to know what that looks like in complicated, messy relationships.
 Pastor and counselor Brad Hambrick helps readers to understand that forgiveness is the start of a journey that doesn’t erase the past, but honestly confronts hurt and clears the way for a hope-filled discussion on how to move toward healing.

 Too often forgiveness is viewed as the culmination of a journey, but when someone says, “I forgive you,” they are not saying, “Things are all better now.”
 They are saying, “I have decided to relate to your offense towards me differently.”
 Hambrick helps readers make sense of forgiveness biblically and relationally by addressing a variety of common questions that arise when we have been hurt: Does forgiveness mean restoration of trust?
 Am I supposed to “forgive and forget”?
 What is the role of biblical wisdom and boundaries on the road to forgiveness?

 Making Sense of Forgiveness speaks to those who are struggling by acknowledging the seriousness of their pain, explaining the difference between forgiveness and reconciliation, and helping readers understand the relationship between forgiveness and emotional freedom.
 The author explores the characteristics of God’s forgiveness toward us and how that shapes our own forgiveness.

 Includes a foreword from lawyer, activist, and former gymnast Rachael Denhollander.